SJTU-PLV/direct-refinement-popl24-artifact/README.md

         )
         cc_c_level.
 ```
-Therefore the outgoing simulation conventions can be refined into our direct simulation
+Therefore, the outgoing simulation conventions can be refined into our direct simulation
 convention `cc_compcert`.
-The incoming simulation conventions are refined similarly
+The incoming simulation conventions are refined in a similar way
-through `cc_compcert_cod`.
+as formalized in `cc_compcert_cod`.

 ### 5.4.
 End-to-end verification of heterogeneous modules (Section 5)